AWikia/Level/README.md

 #### Country Flags Glyphs (F000 - F8FF)
-Unicode range F000-F8FF is allocated for all Composite Characters deployed using Regional Indicators which are in F000-F2A3 subrange.
+Unicode range F000-F8FF is allocated for all Composite Characters deployed using Regional Indicators which are in F000-F2A3 subrange and unlike others, when a new one is added it is not added next to the previously defined ones but in its intended spot based on its two-letter country code.
 It also contains subdivision flags at F2A4-F8FE and each time a new one gets added, it will appear next to the previously defined one.
-F8FF is the question mark flag used when an invalid Regional Indicator sequence is being used  It includes the following glyphs:
+F8FF is the question mark flag and it is used when an invalid Regional Indicator sequence is being used  It includes the following glyphs:

 | No.  | Unicode | Name                              | Glyph |
 | ---- | ------- | --------------------------------- | ----- |